What Is Jerusalem Day and Its Prophetic Significance?

 Jerusalem Day is celebrated every year in Israel, but why?
 What is Jerusalem Day’s historical and prophetic significance, and why is it important to both Israel and Believers?

-The historical and current significance of Jerusalem Day serves as a unique bond unifying Israelis, Jews, and even Christians worldwide, commemorating and celebrating this prophetically significant day.
+Jerusalem Day’s historical and current significance serves as a unique bond unifying Israelis, Jewish people, and Believers worldwide, commemorating and celebrating this prophetically significant day.

 What Was the Six-Day War?

 The Six-Day War began on June 5, 1967, and lasted until June 10, 1967.
-Israel was attacked by Egypt, Jordan, and Syria.
+Egypt, Jordan, and Syria attacked Israel.
 They wanted to extinguish the Jewish state.
 Yet miraculously, by the end, Israel’s victory included the capture of the Sinai Peninsula, Gaza Strip, West Bank, Jerusalem, and Golan Heights.

-It was then, for the first time in 2,000 years, since before the Roman conquest, Jerusalem was now under Israeli rule—a fulfillment of prophecy and cause of celebration!
+Jerusalem was under Israeli rule for the first time in 2,000 years since the Roman conquest—a fulfillment of prophecy and cause for celebration!

 How Did Israel Lose Jerusalem?